-NAMI Texas’s role as an advocacy organization grew from the need of its members - consumers and families – to effect a positive change in the response of society, government and business to an individual with a mental illness.
+NAMI Texas’s role as an advocacy organization grew from the need of its members – individuals with mental illness and their families – to effect a positive change in the response of society, government and business to an individual with a mental illness.

 We seek to promote this change by providing science based information that “severe mental illnesses” are brain disorders that can be treated and managed effectively if an individual has access to a combination of medication, supportive counseling and community support services, including education and vocational training.
 By educating and informing the public, employers and policy makers, a higher value will be placed on recovery and the quality of life that a person with a severe mental illness can achieve.

-Contact Your RepresentativesNow is the time for action!
+Your state and federal representatives need to hear about your experiences with mental health policy.
 Contact your representatives today to ensure they are working to improve the lives of people with mental illness.

 There is strength in numbers when working to improve mental health policy.
 Help us reach legislators from across the state by advocating at our Mental Health Capitol Day on February 6th, 2019.
 Learn more about registering for Capitol Day here.

 Keep up with the busy legislative session by reading about NAMI Texas’ summaries and positions on upcoming bills, recaps of past sessions, and advocacy alerts here.

 NAMI Texas is busy at the state Capitol shaping mental health policy by researching and testifying on various issues and bills for the legislature.
 Read NAMI Texas’ and national reports on mental health policy at the state and federal level and the testimony of staff and NAMI volunteers to learn more about policy issues in Texas here.

 A variety of government agencies, advocacy, and mental health organizations are involved in shaping mental health policy and practice.
 Learn more about other organizations working in the mental health field here.